Kindness Challenge Updated 2021

 27 – Be kind to yourself – Rest is a right, not a gift.
 Prioritize your needs.

 28 – Support a Donors Choose project – Check if any of the teachers in your life have a Donors Choose project that needs funding.
 If not you can browse local and nationwide projects that are in need of funding on the Donors Choose website.
-Since this is a crowdsourcing website, your small donation can make a difference when combined with the donations of others!

 Shout Your Kindness from the Rooftops

 Megan’s dad likes to say that it’s not a good deed if you tell someone about it.
 Well, we agree, but we also think that sometimes seeing someone else’s efforts will encourage others to act.
-We would love for you to share your good deeds and tag is on Instagram!
-Use hashtag #lsskindness so we can see it all in one place!

 We are sure it will be heartening to others to see these acts happening in tiny ways, all over the world.
 (Okay, we may overestimate our reach, but wouldn’t that be great?
 All over the WORLD?)